 As soon as I walked out the door the "strangers" mind you, who were there to see the show, asked what happened.

 I told them and their response was, "OMG Sue that's terrible.
 Do you need us to go back in there with you?
 There is strength in numbers."

 When they said that, it registered just how bad this whole thing was.

 You see, there was still a part of me who thought I should take it, that I should not speak up for myself, but that was when I was a kid, when I needed a place to live, when the adults were in charge of me.

-Another customer showed up and went right into the guy who runs the theater she said," it doesn't matter what went on the proof is in the fact that you have 30 people outside to see a show and you are turning them away."
+Another customer showed up and went right into the guy who runs the theater and said, “It doesn't matter what went on.
+The proof is in the fact that you have 30 people outside to see a show and you are turning them away."

 One woman said that I should call the police.
 I did.
-Because in the past I"ve been in these kind of situations and didn't realize the severity of them because of my past ,only to wish I had later.
+Because in the past I’ve been in these kinds of situations and didn't realize the severity of them because of my past, only to wish I had later.